In Photos: The Invisible Emotional Toll Of OCD

 Obsessive compulsive disorder (OCD) is a largely invisible mental illness.
 To those who have never experienced it in themselves or loved ones, it may seem easy to spot: you imagine people repeating phrases, compulsively turning lights on and off or washing their hands until they are raw.
 It is seen to revolve around a love of cleanliness or perhaps a desire for order, leading people to describe themselves as "a bit OCD" if they enjoy a meticulously organised desk.
-This public image glides over the churning internal turmoil of OCD and the ways it affects around three quarters of a million people in the UK.
+This public image glides over the churning internal turmoil of OCD and the ways it affects around 500,000 people in Australia.

 Advertisement